amitds1997/remote-nvim.nvim/README.md

 > [!NOTE]
 >
-> Run `:checkhealth remote-nvim.nvim` to ensure necesssary binaries are available.
+> Run `:checkhealth remote-nvim` to ensure necesssary binaries are available.
 If missing,
 > parts of the plugin might be broken.

 ## ⚙️ Advanced configuration